Undergraduate Program Judaic Studies

-We take the 3,000 year long history and culture of the Jews as our point of departure for grappling with urgent human questions about justice and knowledge, tradition and change, crisis and resilience.
+In the Harold Schnitzer Family Program in Judaic Studies, we take the 3,000-year-long history and culture of the Jews as our point of our departure for grappling with urgent human questions about justice and knowledge, tradition and change, and crisis and resilience.

 Pursuing a bachelor's degree in Judaic Studies from Portland State University, you will learn how to navigate the complexity of our modern world by understanding its relationship with the past.

-It's the kind of close-knit academic community associated with small liberal arts colleges, all nestled within a major urban university.
+- An Intimate Learning Environment: You'll enjoy small classes taught by our scholar-teachers who foster the kind of close-knit academic community usually associated with small liberal arts colleges, all nestled within a major urban university.

-Modern Hebrew is currently the first language of seven million speakers and a gateway to studying Biblical Hebrew.
+- Modern Hebrew: The first language of seven million speakers, Modern Hebrew is also a gateway to studying Biblical Hebrew.

-Students from all backgrounds and majors engage with Hebrew Club, PDX Hillel, the Jewish Student Union and Chai (Cultural Historical Association for Israel).
+- Vibrant Student Community: Students from all backgrounds and majors engage with Hebrew Club, PDX Hillel, the Jewish Student Union, and Chai (Cultural Historical Association for Israel).

-The Lorry I. Lokey Endowed Fund for Israel Scholarship provides between $1,000 and $5,000 annually for a Judaic Studies major to travel to and study abroad in Israel.
+- Exciting Opportunities for Study Abroad in Israel: The Lorry I. Lokey Endowed Fund for Israel Scholarship provides up to $5,000 annually for a Judaic Studies major to travel to and study abroad in Israel.

-What can I do with a Judaic Studies degree?
+What can I do with a bachelor's degree or minor in Judaic Studies?

 Graduates with a bachelor’s degree in Judaic Studies go on to fulfilling professions in education, community and social services, the rabbinate and ministry, research, the arts, marketing, consulting, and law.